 Qualified undergraduates may work towards the AB in Latin American and Caribbean Studies with Honors.
 Review the requirements, guidelines, and timeline of graduating with Honors here.

 This concentration allows you to address the following Liberal Learning goals:

-CLACS alumni have pursued graduate degrees in law, medicine, and sociology-demography.
-Many work as policy analysts, in the financial services sector, or in public interest law, while others work for the U.S. State Department.
+LACA alumni have pursued a range of professional careers in/on the region.
+Many have completed graduate degrees in law, medicine, or the social sciences.
+They have worked as policy analysts, in the financial services sector, in public interest, and for the US State Department.